Death of Naya Rivera: Drowning

 Lake Piru, facing to the north, photographed in 2009.

-Rivera's mother, Yolanda Previtire, said that Rivera and her four-year-old son, Josey Dorsey, were planning a barbecue by Lake Piru on July 8, 2020, before deciding to rent a boat when they arrived.
+Rivera's mother, Yolanda Previtire, said that Rivera and her four-year-old son, Josey Hollis Dorsey, were planning a barbecue by Lake Piru on July 8, 2020, before deciding to rent a boat when they arrived.
 They left the dock at about 1:00 p.m.
-PDT, and were expected back at 4:00 p.m., three hours after they left the dock; when they did not return, a search began.
-Dorsey was found at around 5:00 p.m., alone and asleep on the boat wearing a life jacket.
-When interviewed by the Ventura County Sheriff's Office, Dorsey told investigators that he and Rivera had jumped off the boat into the lake together and swam briefly, but his mother quickly told him to get back onto the boat.
+PDT, and were expected back at 4:00 p.m., three hours after they left the dock.
+When they did not return, a search began.
+Josey was found at around 5:00 p.m., alone and asleep on the boat wearing a life jacket.
+He was found in the Narrows, an area at the north of the lake that can be quite deep and windy.
+When interviewed by the Ventura County Sheriff's Office, Josey told investigators that he and Rivera had jumped off the boat into the lake together and swam briefly, but his mother quickly told him to get back onto the boat.
 The boat had begun to drift and rock violently while they were in the water because of the wind, which Ryan Dorsey's lawsuit says reached speeds of up to 21 mph that afternoon.
-Police reports state that Josey Dorsey recalled that Rivera helped him climb back into the boat but was unable to climb back onboard herself and then disappeared underwater, while the lawsuit claims that Dorsey climbed aboard unaided while his mother struggled to do the same.
-Both accounts state that Dorsey watched his mother reaching up and calling out for help; he searched for a rope on the boat to help while she was struggling.
+Police reports state that Josey had recalled that Rivera helped him climb back into the boat but was unable to climb back onboard herself and then disappeared underwater, while the lawsuit claims that Josey climbed aboard unaided while his mother struggled to do the same.
+Both accounts state that Josey watched his mother reaching up and calling out for help; he searched for a rope on the boat to help while she was struggling.
 He also stated that she was not wearing a life jacket.

-The Ventura County sheriff suggested that Rivera and Dorsey likely found themselves caught in a rip current – these can be common in the area of the lake they were in, especially during the afternoon – and struggled to get back to the boat, which was found unanchored and so may have drifted from where they entered the water.
-He concluded that Rivera likely "mustered enough energy to save her son, but not enough to save herself", noting how Dorsey described being pushed back onto the boat by his mother.
+The Ventura County sheriff suggested that Rivera and Josey likely found themselves caught in a rip current – these can be common in the area of the lake they were in, especially during the afternoon – and struggled to get back to the boat, which was found unanchored and so may have drifted from where they entered the water.
+He concluded that Rivera likely "mustered enough energy to save her son, but not enough to save herself", noting how Josey described being pushed back onto the boat by his mother.